Business Career Fair

 Who can attend the Business Career Fair?

-All University of Arkansas students are invited to attend.
+All U of A students and alumni are invited to attend.

 How should I dress for the Business Career Fair?